 Get your beauty brand engaged in China´s market

 “Kim, you really need to give us more stock” Viya joked, while one of her staff showed Kim the latest sales record.
 All 150,000 bottles were sold out within minutes of live streaming.

 In China KOL´s have a lot of power to expose your product to the awareness of Chinese buyers.
 By using the Chinese language and knowing how to play in the Chinese market, it is very possible that your product will have great sales success.
-Without having the right influencer for your product, you will be most likely failed.
+Without having the right influencer for your product, you will most likely fail.

 We analyze your positioning to find the best strategy for your campaign & set up the whole thing.
 Depending on your positioning and your target, we help you choose the right KOL and the actual content of your campaign on the best platforms for your project to make the buzz.
 It should be remembered that we will send you a detailed report every month.

 If you have questions about how to be successful in China’s market, let GMA help you to crank up your clientele in China by understanding China’s shopper’s needs.
 Get in touch with us, We will be happy to assist you.
-Work with a specialist in marketing in China can help you to avoid traps.
+Working with a specialist in marketing in China can help you to avoid traps.
 Only then your imported beauty brand will be successful.